ceyhunbcelik/PHP-Education/README.md

 I'm using MongoDB while coding Node.js.
 I still not passed free limit that's why my answer is not gonna be clear but if i have to say, if US Dollar more valuable than Turkish Lira and it is more than 7, eveything is looking complex and expensive.
 So you just think about "I want to see everthing under 1 price and if i pay, i will not pay anything till next month/year." .
 Maybe MongoDB is so cheap in the future but it is hard to see to the future :)

 joking aside, MySQL is making PHP more powerful and easy to use in PHP.
-You are using your store with PHP code and MySQL data in 1 server(GoDaddy).
+Using your store together with PHP code and MySQL data in 1 server(GoDaddy).
 Easy to find source about that also have amazing communication if you need answer about your error :)

 ![mysql](https://itsilesia.com/wp-content/uploads/2018/11/mysql-logo.jpg)